 If you’re looking for a Christmas adventure with a difference, I can’t recommend the Winter Wonderland at Tamworth Snowdome enough!
 It is a whole morning (or afternoon!) of pure festive joy, for parents, grandparents and kids of all ages too.

-What’s more, Tamworth Snowdome as so much to do that you can spend a whole day there, including skiing, snowboarding, ice skating, or even relaxing with a coffee while looking over the real snow slopes!
+What’s more, Tamworth Snowdome has so much to do on site, that you can spend a whole day there, including skiing, snowboarding, ice skating, or even relaxing with a coffee while looking over the real snow slopes!

 For more information, visit the Santa’s Winter Wonderland page at Tamworth Snowdome here.